Recently at Livestorm we released our very first native webinar integration with Zapier. Now, Livestorm can communicate with over 500 apps.

-This is a huge source of opportunities for any marketer in terms of webinar integrations.
-This post will walk you through different examples of zaps to automate your webinar workflow.
+This is a huge opportunity for any marketer in terms of webinar integrations.
+This post will walk you through different examples of zaps you can use to automate your webinar workflow.

-It does not matter if you are a beginner or a Zapier ninja, we are going to cover all levels.
+It doesn't matter if you are a beginner or a Zapier ninja, we're going to cover all the levels.

-Plus, with the release of Zapier multi-steps zaps we will be able to do some pretty cool stuff.
+With the release of Zapier multi-steps zaps we will be able to do some pretty cool stuff.
 They recently posted a great blog post on multi-steps zapsif you want to check it out for more ideas.

 But enough talk.
 Let's take a peek at how Zapier will change the way you do webinars on Livestorm.

 1. [Beginner] Webinar mailing list + Notification system

 Thanks to webinar integration, instead of downloading a CSV and export your attendees list to your Mailchimp (or whatever tool you use), this zap automates the whole process.

 Select “all webinars”.
 You don’t want to duplicate the zap for every single webinar right?
 Once it’s done, it will fetch a data sample to work on.